chips-lab/Chips-webapp/README.md

 ## General info
-The Computer Hardware Information Processing Specialists club is the academic club of the Department of Computer and Information Sciences at NCU. we will be creating an webapp.......
+Student of the computer and information science department will be creating a web app

 ## Feature requested